How to become a Salesforce administrator: Top 5 Salesforce admin certifications from the airSlate Academy

 What is a Salesforce administrator?

-A Salesforce admin is essentially a Salesforce user with system administration privileges.
+A Salesforce administrator is essentially an advanced Salesforce user with system administration privileges.
 They are responsible for setting up the CRM system for their organization and making sure it meets the needs of the organization and its users.

 What does a Salesforce admin do?

-The scope of a Salesforce admin’s responsibilities can comprise, but are not limited to, the following:
+When it comes to the job description, the scope of a Salesforce administrator’s key responsibilities can comprise, but are not limited to, the following:

-- training Salesforce users on how to use it
+• training users on how to use the platform

 The position of a Salesforce administrator can come with a variety of titles such as: